rks101/eglinux/README.md

 $ getpcap PID
 ```

-When asked the man (man capabilities) , got this reply :)
+When asked the man (man capabilities), got this reply :)
 ```
   For  the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes: privileged processes (whose effective user ID is 0,
   referred to as superuser or root), and unprivileged processes (whose effective UID is nonzero).
 Privileged processes bypass all kernel permission checks,  while  unprivileged
   processes are subject to full permission checking based on the process's credentials (usually: effective UID, effective GID, and supplementary group list).

-  Starting  with  Linux  2.2, Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled
+  Starting  with  Linux  2.2, Linux divides the privileges traditionally associated with superusers into distinct units, known as capabilities, which can be independently enabled
   and disabled.
 Capabilities are a per-thread attribute.
 ```